-The linux servers in the Statistics department have historically been managed as an independent units, which does not allow for easy load balancing of work; some nodes end up with a large amount of processes, while others are idle.
-To help address this issue, we are implementing a queue system.
+The linux servers in the Statistics department were historically managed as independent units, which does not allow for easy load balancing of work; some nodes end up with a large amount of processes, while others are idle.
+To help address this issue, we implemented a queuing system.

 What is SLURM

 Our clusters consists of many compute nodes, but at the same time have many users submitting many jobs.
 So, we need a mechanism to distribute the jobs across the nodes in a reasonable fashion and and SLURM is the one we are using now.
 Slurm (Simple Linux Utility for Resource Management) is a highly configurable open source workload and resource manager designed for Linux clusters of all sizes.
 Its key features are:

 - scheduler backfill,

 - preemptive scheduling for critical jobs.

 Slurm provides similar function as torque.
 But, the some commands are different on Slurm and Torque.
 For example, to see a list of all jobs on the cluster, using Moab/Torque, one would issue just the qstat command whereas the Slurm equivalent would be the squeue command: